Vexmage/glx-secure-contact/README.md

 ## Notes

 This plugin is intentionally minimal and avoids heavy dependencies.
-It can be extended to integrate with external services (APIs, databases, or other backends) while keeping the WordPress layer lightweight.
+It can theoretically be extended to integrate with external services (APIs, databases, or other backends) while keeping the WordPress layer lightweight.

 ---